 Be prepared for the different seasons

 The dry season is on between the months of May and September.
 During this time of the year, you can see nothing but sunny skies and humid weather, with rain nowhere to be found.
-If you like to sunbathe at the beach all day and have the option to choose, I would advise you to visit during the dry season.
+If you like to sunbathe at the beach all day and have a lot more choices when it comes to activities and things to do in Bali, I would advise you to visit during the dry season.

 However, Bali is equally appealing even in the rainy season, which covers most of the year (October to April).
 But don’t worry, all-day downpours aren’t that often.
 The mornings are sunny more often than not.
 The rain usually comes in the afternoon but it clears up by sunset.
 Another advantage of visiting Bali during this time of the year is that you can experience the best leisure activities Bali has to offer in peace, as there will be fewer tourists around compared to the high season.